cjdbarlow/Part-One/frequency_distributions_and_measures_of_central_tendency.md

 * 3 SD either side of the mean should include ~99.7% of results

 ###Standard error and Confidence Intervals
-**Standard error of the mean** is a measure of the precision of the estimate of the mean.
-It is calculated from the standard deviation and the sample size.
+**Standard error of the mean** is:
+* A measure of the precision of the estimate of the mean
+* Calculated from the standard deviation and the sample size
 As the sample size grows, the SEM decreases (as the estimate becomes more precise).
+* Given by the formula:
 $$ SE = {SD \over \sqrt n } $$

-It is used to calculate the **confidence interval**.
+* Used to calculate the **confidence interval**

 ####Confidence Interval
+The **confidence interval**:
-The **confidence interval** gives a range in which the true population parameter is likely to lie.
+* Gives a range **in which the true population parameter is likely to lie**
 The width of the interval is related to the **standard error**, and the degree of confidence (typically 95%):
   * $$ 95 \% \ CI \ of \  \bar{x} = \bar{x} \pm (1.96 \times  SE) $$
   * $$ 99 \% \ CI \ of \  \bar{x} = \bar{x} \pm (2.58 \times SE) $$

-The confidence interval is a function of the sample statistic (in this case the mean - different parameters have different equations), rather than the actual observations.
+* Is a function of the sample statistic (in this case the mean), rather than the actual observations

-The confidence interval has several benefits over the *p*-value:
+* Has several benefits over the *p*-value:
   * Indicates magnitude of the difference in a meaningful way
   * Indicates the precision of the estimate
   The smaller the confidence interval, the more precise the estimate.
   * Allows statistical significance to be calculated
   If the confidence interval crosses 1, then the result is insignificant.

 ---

 ##References
 1. "Normal distribution".
 Licensed under Attribution 3.0 Unported (CC BY 3.0) via [SubSurfWiki](http://subsurfwiki.org/mediawiki/index.php?title=File:Normal_distribution.svg&page=1).
-2. PS Myles, T Gin.
-Statistical methods for anaesthesia and intensive care.
+2. Myles PS, Gin T. Statistical methods for anaesthesia and intensive care.
 1st ed.
 Oxford: Butterworth-Heinemann, 2001
-[^3]: Course notes from "Introduction to Biostats", University of Sydney, School of Public Health, circa 2013.
+3. Course notes from "Introduction to Biostats", University of Sydney, School of Public Health, circa 2013.